 The AYUSH healthcare delivery system in India is bifurcated into public and private sectors.
 The public sector focuses on promoting and providing access to AYUSH treatments through government institutions and centers across the country.
 On the other hand, the private sector plays a significant role in offering a wide range of AYUSH services, including specialized treatments, wellness programs, and herbal products.
 India's AYUSH sector benefits from a rich heritage of ancient healing practices and a vast pool of skilled practitioners.
 The country's cost-effective approach to AYUSH treatments makes it a preferred destination for individuals seeking alternative and holistic healthcare solutions.
 The affordability and effectiveness of AYUSH therapies have contributed to a surge in domestic and international interest, positioning India as a hub for traditional medicine research and practice.

 The Ministry has strategically established a comprehensive nationwide network with strong global connections, showcasing its unwavering commitment to fostering global well-being.
 Over 150 research studies have been meticulously conducted to explore the effectiveness and potential of AYUSH interventions, demonstrating a concerted effort to advance knowledge in this field.
 Innovative formulations like AYUSH-64 have shown promising prospects in managing various health conditions, marking the dawn of a potential era of breakthroughs in healthcare.
 Pioneering institutions such as the All India Institute of Ayurveda (AIIA) and National Institutes of Ayurveda (NIA) have emerged as leaders in AYUSH education and research, significantly contributing to the enhancement of academic standards in this sector.
 The number of colleges has substantially increased from a modest count of 334 in 2014 to an impressive total of 1,137 colleges as of the current year, reflecting burgeoning interest and recognition for AYUSH disciplines and indicating robust growth and diversification within the educational infrastructure supporting AYUSH studies.
-Additionally, there are 7,55,780 registered practitioners and a total of 36,848 AYUSH dispensaries.
+Additionally, there are 7,51,768 registered practitioners and a total of 36,848 AYUSH dispensaries.

 Government initiatives promoting AYUSH education and training aim to foster a skilled workforce, meeting industry demands.
-The AYUSH sector is likely to generate nearly 3 million job opportunities in the near future.

 On February 25, 2024, Prime Minister Mr. Narendra Modi inaugurated two significant AYUSH projects virtually, marking a milestone in India's journey towards holistic healthcare.
 The Central Research Institute of Yoga & Naturopathy in Jhajjar, Haryana, and the National Institute of Naturopathy titled 'NISARG GRAM' in Pune, Maharashtra were unveiled.

 Chief Minister of Uttar Pradesh Mr. Yogi Adityanath highlighted the immense potential of the AYUSH medical system in transforming Uttar Pradesh into a leading health tourism destination.
 By efficiently implementing AYUSH practices, the state can not only offer holistic healthcare but also create substantial employment opportunities and significantly enhance farmers' incomes through AYUSH-based agriculture.
-The inauguration of 271 development projects, including integrated AYUSH hospitals and AYUSHman Arogya Mandirs, underscores the government's dedication to expanding and integrating traditional medical systems.
+The inauguration of 271 development projects, including integrated AYUSH hospitals and Ayushman Arogya Mandirs, underscores the government's dedication to expanding and integrating traditional medical systems.

 In the Union Budget 2024-25, the government allocated Rs.
-89,287 crore (US$ 10.66 billion) to the Ministry of Health and Family Welfare (MoHFW).
+92,333 crore (US$ 10.78 billion) to the Ministry of Health and Family Welfare (MoHFW).

 With 24 country-to-country MoUs and 46 institute-level partnerships, AYUSH is fostering global collaboration, enhancing knowledge exchange, and promoting cultural recognition of alternative medicine practices.